Following

 Vesna smiles as this looking down to the newly named child Niall.
 "A Gift from the Gods...yet left behind in a smoldering ruin."
 She notes.

 "Perhaps a bit too apt of circumstance for a name."
-Cassius admits.
+Cassius admits with an expression of concern.
 "But it is what I shall name him.
 Sebastian and Niall."
 He reaffirms.

 "They are good names.
 For what it's worth, I'll pray they hold true to the virtues of their names."
 Vesna encourages.